metaltoad/salesforcewebform/README.txt

 project page or the INSTALL.TXT file very closely to make sure the API is installed correctly.

 The SalesForce Webform module does require PHP with SOAP enabled.
+It currently only supports the 2.x branch of Webform.

 If you are having issues with blank screens or errors on form submissions, as a first troubleshooting step, make sure you have entered the correct